blender/blender/doc/python_api/rst/info_gotcha.rst

    print(polygons)

-So after switching edit-mode you need to re-access any object data variables, the following example shows how to avoid the crash above.
+So after switching mode you need to re-access any object data variables, the following example shows how to avoid the crash above.

 .. code-block:: python